SaOgaz/STScI-env/source/bash_setup.rst

 .. note::

-   **Regarding if statements:** Many of the statements originally set up in the ``tcsh`` files that were nested in ``if`` statement calls were setup to test if your machine was connected to the STScI network.
-For example, if you setup an environment variable that links to a directory on ``/grp/hst/`` and try and access this directory from outside the institute network, it will fail.
+   **Regarding if statements:** Many of the statements originally in the ``tcsh`` files that were nested in ``if`` statement calls were set up to test if your machine was connected to the STScI network.
+For example, if you set up an environment variable that links to a directory on ``/grp/hst/`` and try and access this directory from outside the institute network, it will fail.

    For ``if`` statements that you have written into your ``tcsh`` files yourself, please see this `bash guide <http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_01.html>`_ for ``if`` statements in ``bash``.